How to Make Petite Gift Boxes to Use When Giving Small Gifts

 Repeat the above steps for bottom of box.
 You can use a coordinating color card-stock to add interest.

-Variation #1: Glue buttons and beads.
-You will find the directions here to make the tissue paper ruffle.
+Variation #1: Glue buttons and beads to the center top.
+Directions —>to make the tissue paper ruffle.

 For more out of the box ideas for gift wrap check out my Gift Wrap Gallery.